Frozenlock/bacure/readme.md

 - To see BACnet4J's "raw" frame traffic, set the `:debug-traffic` config key in `:mstp-config` to `true`.
 This only outputs to the REPL / console.
 - To see PureJavaComm's output dump, set `purejavacomm.loglevel` in the `:jvm-opts` in project.clj to something higher than 0 (and less than 7).
+This is also REPL/console output.

 ProTip: Don't use Wireshark / [mstpcap](https://github.com/stargieg/bacnet-stack/blob/master/demo/mstpcap/mstpcap.txt)